Assume-Zhan/TEL_MainSmach/README.md

     - Need specify the address of the devel/include, so we first put absolute path in include file in CMakeList.txt.
 It succeeded !
     - Later we found that ```${catkin_INCLUDE_DIRS}``` can directly found the devel in current workspace
     - Solution : Just add ${catkin_INCLUDE_DIRS}/include in CMakeList.txt
+2. Undefined reference for yaml-cpp
+    - Just link the library in CMakeList.txt
+    - Add : yaml-cpp